7 top reasons to save your money

 Understanding the different merits of saving might motivate you to save more.
 So, here are seven significant ways saving money can help you thrive.

-1. Having a safety net during hardships
+1. Have a safety net during unexpected emergencies

 One of the most important savings goals everyone should have is building an emergency fund.
 The purpose of an emergency fund is to ensure that you can afford various expenses caused by sudden and unexpected life events, including medical costs, sudden unemployment, natural disasters, home repairs and family emergencies.